MoipatiThoobe/AWS-challenge-week-1/README.md

 Step 6: Clean up resources

-6.1 Delete the EC2 stack firts and then delete the VPC stack.
+6.1 Delete the EC2 stack first and then delete the VPC stack.
 This will delete the stacks and its resources.

+In this hands on lab, I learned how to do the following:
+* Launch an EC2 instance
+* Tag and pass User Data to the instance
+* Terminate the EC2 instance
+* Launch EC2 instance in the Lab VPC